bithound/2015-JSConf/README.md

-# The other side of DevOps:
-## Virtualization to support JavaScript Developers
+# Umm..
+I have to do what to run this code?

-Presented at jsDay 2015 in Verona, Italy.
+Presented at JSConf 2015